Talk to the Director |

 cable television, or some riveting conversation.

-For many people, taking a women's studies course is an "ah-HA"
+For many people, taking a Women's, Gender, and Sexuality Studies course is an "ah-HA"

 moment.
 Often, it is the first time that a student will see the world